defiantSneeze/defiantSneeze.github.io/README.md

 I've created a footer with "Copyright (C) 2021 - Kayden Stevens" which uses an html entity for the copyright symbol and the em-dash.

 My background image isn't working.
-Can you tell me why?
+Can you tell me why??

 Hyperlinks only underlined when hovered upon.